tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 entering and leaving conditions in dB.
 Similarly, *time-to-trigger* introduces delay to both entering and leaving conditions, but as a unit of time.

-The *periodical* type of reporting trigger is not supported, but its behaviour can be easily obtained by using an event-based trigger.
+The *periodical* type of reporting trigger is not supported, but its behavior can be easily obtained by using an event-based trigger.
 This can be done by configuring the measurement in such a way that the entering condition is always fulfilled, for example, by setting the threshold of Event A1 to zero (the